Real decomposable maps on operator systems

-In \hyperref[sec:Apps]{Section \ref*{sec:Apps}} the real case of various tensor related applications of real decomposable maps from \cite{P, Haag} are discussed; such as the real version of the decomposable characterizations of WEP, QWEP, and of injective von Neumann algebras.
+In \hyperref[sec:Apps]{Section \ref*{sec:Apps}} the real case of various tensor-related applications of real decomposable maps from \cite{P, Haag} are discussed; such as the real version of the decomposable characterizations of WEP, QWEP, and of injective von Neumann algebras.
 We also check the real case of some other related results from \cite{P}.
 We do not attempt to cover every result, however we cover enough so that the reader familiar with the complex theory from the literature will obtain a fairly complete grasp of how the real case works out.
-We remark that we have some earlier work with Christian Le Merdy on a notion of decomposable maps on nonselfadjoint operator algebras.
+We remark that the first author has some earlier work with Christian Le Merdy on a notion of decomposable maps on nonselfadjoint operator algebras.

-We will expect our readers to be a little familiar with the theory of real operator systems and operator spaces (see e.g.\ \cite{BR,BReal}.
-Indeed some of our proofs here are more condensed than similar proofs in e.g.\ \cite{BR,BMcI} since more familiarity is assumed with some of the tricks and techniques there.
+We will expect our readers to be a little familiar with the theory of real operator systems and operator spaces (see e.g.\ \cite{BR,BReal}).
+Indeed, some of our proofs here are more condensed than similar proofs in e.g.\ \cite{BR,BMcI} since more familiarity with some of the tricks and techniques there is assumed.
 For general background on complex operator systems and spaces, and in particular on the definitions etc.\ in the rest of this section, we refer the reader to e.g.\ \cite{Pnbook,BLM,Pisbk}.
-It might also be helpful to also browse some of the other existing real operator space theory e.g.\ \cite{ROnr,RComp, BT,BCK}.
+It might be helpful to also browse some of the other existing real operator space theory e.g.\ \cite{ROnr,RComp, BT,BCK}.
 Some basic real $C^*$- and von Neumann algebra theory may be found in \cite{Li}.